ambernguy5/bioe131-finalproj24/README.md

 Install wget, samtools, and tabix.

   1. wget is a tool for retrieving files over widely-used Internet protocols like HTTP and FTP.
-  2. samtools and tabix, as we have learned earlier in the course, are tools for processing and indexing genome and genome annotation files.
+  2. samtools and tabix are tools for processing and indexing genome and genome annotation files.

 Linux
 ```